 Tinu Toader shared a link with us which shows off some of his amazing 3-D modelling skills.
 He is modelling a 3-D version of his home town football stadium.
 The level of detail which Tinu goes into is very impressive.
 This ranges from the exact measurements of the depth of steps to the refreshments stall with the Coca Cola advertisements.
 Tinu has been adding some small details to the stadium at the moment until his new PC arrives.
 The new PC should be able to cope better with the large number of vertices which are needed for a project like this.
 We look forward to seeing Tinu’s project when he can add it to Cry Engine where he can add more realistic materials in.

 The UNversity event is back for the summer of oldest pharmacy in canada 2014 courtesy of Martin Grant and Kenneth Mason as newly selected Windows Game Ambassadors.

-The format will run the same as it has done before, students of the University of the West of Scotland shouldbe working on summer projects to further their knowledge, skills and add to their portfolio to show themselves off when looking for career opportunities after university.
+The format will run the same as it has done before, students of pharmacy letter canada the University of the West of Scotland shouldbe working on summer projects to further their knowledge, skills and add to their portfolio to show themselves off when looking for career opportunities after university.